General Questions regarding conducting research involving human subjects and the Human Subjects IRB.

 1. What is the Human Subjects Institutional Review Board (IRB)?

 The IRB is a diverse group of scientific and non-scientific individuals who conduct the initial and ongoing review of research studies in order to ensure the protection of the rights, safety and well-being of human subjects participating in those studies.
-The membership of the IRB at Davidson College changes from year to year, but most years, the committee is composed of ten members: five faculty, two staff, two students and one member of the community who is not an employee of the college.
+The membership of the IRB at Davidson College changes from year to year, but most years, the committee is composed of ten members: four or five faculty, two staff, two or more students and one member of the community who is not affiliated with the college.
 All members are administrative appointments.
 The Federal Code of Regulations (Title 45 Part 46: Protection of Human Subjects

 ) governs the composition and conduct of the IRB.